 FIN 300 PRINCIPLES OF FINANCE provides an introduction to the basic functions of financial management, including planning, control, investment returns and risk management, and optimum capital structure.
-A survey of financial institutions, operations of financial markets, and the process of financial decision-making.
-Prerequisites: ECON 231, ACCT 102, and MATH 205.
+A survey of financial institutions, operations of financial markets, and the process of financial decisionmaking.
 3 credit hours.